sovity/authority-portal/docs/deployment-guide/goals/production/README.md

 - Each configured Dataspace Deployment Environment must have a running sovity Keycloak DAPS.
 - Each configured Dataspace Deployment Environment must have a running EDC Broker.
+- Each configured Dataspace Deployment Environment must have a running Logging House.

 The respective compatible versions can be found in the [CHANGELOG.md](../../../../CHANGELOG.md).